Subdiffusion of sticky dendrimers in an associative polymer network: Results and discussion

 where $x_{\textrm{CM}}(t)$ and $ x_{\textrm{CM}}(t+\Delta t)$ are the x-components of the centre of mass of the molecule at times $t$ and $t+\Delta t$ respectively.

-In the case of sticky dendrimers, which also exhibit subdiffusion, we observe slight deviations from Gaussian distributions, particularly at intermediate times (shown in Figure~\ref{fig:PDD of sticky dendrimer}(a)).
-This deviation becomes more pronounced at higher sticker strengths ($\epsilon_{\textrm{d}}$), where the dendrimer adheres more strongly to the polymer network.
-At lower sticker strengths, the distribution remains closer to Gaussian, suggesting that dendrimer displacement is unaffected by such weak interactions.
-Initially, at short times, the diffusion of sticky dendrimers is Gaussian, indicative of free movement.
-However, as the system transitions to the subdiffusive regime, the distribution shifts towards non-Gaussian behaviour (refer to Figure~\ref{fig:PDD of sticky dendrimer}(b)), highlighting the effect of the dendrimer’s binding to the polymer network.
-Deviations from the Gaussian distribution are also observed at various concentrations of the polymer network at the intermediate times, as shown in Figure~\ref{fig:PDD of sticky dendrimer}(c) and can be quantified by calculating the non-Gaussian parameter, $\alpha_2(t)$ given by
+In the case of sticky dendrimers, which also exhibit subdiffusion, we observe only slight deviations from Gaussian displacement distributions, most evident at intermediate times (Figure~\ref{fig:PDD of sticky dendrimer}(a)).
+These deviations become more noticeable at higher sticker strengths ($\epsilon_{\mathrm{d}}$), where stronger binding to the polymer network enhances confinement.
+At lower sticker strengths, the distributions remain closer to Gaussian, indicating that weak interactions do not substantially alter dendrimer displacements.
+At short times, the diffusion of sticky dendrimers is essentially Gaussian, consistent with nearly free motion.
+As the system enters the subdiffusive regime, however, small but systematic departures from Gaussian behavior emerge (Figure~\ref{fig:PDD of sticky dendrimer}(b)), reflecting the influence of transient binding to the polymer network.
+Similar marginal deviations from Gaussianity are also observed at intermediate times when varying the polymer concentration (Figure~\ref{fig:PDD of sticky dendrimer}(c)), again pointing to the role of confinement and binding in shaping the displacement statistics.
+These weak but consistent deviations from Gaussianity are further reflected in the non-Gaussian parameter, $\alpha_2(t)$ given by